-Congratulations my Brothers on your appointment and elections for this Masonic Year.
+Congratulations my Brother on your appointment for this Masonic Year.
 It is an honor to work with and for you this year and I want to thank the Grand Master for my appointment to this most important committee.
-The Masonic Education Report Forms that will be used for this year will be available on the Grand Lodge Website and will also be provided to each Lodge by the District Chairmen for Masonic Education.
+The Masonic Education Report Forms that will be used for this year will be available on the Grand Lodge Website and should also be provided to each Lodge by the District Chairmen for Masonic Education.